mooman/devise_sequel/README.md

       end
     end

-Very similar to the devise active record example.
-Remember, though, that Sequel doesn't blindly create a primary key id for you, if you need it, then you will need to specify so.
+Very similar to the devise active record example. "database_authenticatable" creates an autoincrementing primary key "id" field for you.

 Credits / Contributors
 ======================